When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Does Glow-in-the-Dark Paint Work?

-Glow-in-the-dark paint for walls goes by many different names, but those names actually depict the exact nature of the paint.
-To understand how glow-in-the-dark paint works, you first need to know about the three existing categories.
+Glow-in-the-dark paint for walls goes by a few different names, but the science behind them varies.
+To pick the right one for your project, you need to know the difference between the three main categories.

 Fluorescent Paint

-In fluorescent paint, glow-in-the-dark chemicals absorb ultraviolet radiation that isn’t visible to the naked eye.
-The chemicals then release longer wavelength visible light of a certain color.
-Human eyes see this light as a unique “glow” of fluorescence.
+In fluorescent paint, specific chemicals absorb ultraviolet radiation that is invisible to the naked eye.
+These chemicals then release that energy as visible light.
+We see this as a neon glow.

 Radioluminescent Paint